 MaestroPreviously known as Transact Maestro. | Form Builder | 5.1 & Higher This feature is related to 5.1 and higher.

-Maestro comes with a wide range of components that you use to build your forms.
+Maestro comes with a wide range of components that you use to build forms.
 You can access all available components from the Palette pane of the Maestro editor where you can create, add, edit and delete them.
+Each component has its own properties and rules.

 Custom shared components are the components that you can using the Maestro editor to implement your business requirements.
 Usually, you use existing core components, create specific business rules for them, bundle them as a resource, and finally and publish it.
 This makes the resource shared so you can use it across your forms.
 Shared components are not native components, so they have some limitations.
 Shared components I think are the components that users can build in the editor when they create a component that can use native components or other shared components.